Nebraska Instructional Materials Collaborative

 *The IPG should be used only if instructional leaders have received appropriate professional learning.
 Your region’s Educational Service Unit (ESU) may be able to provide support.
 You may also contact [email protected] or [email protected] for more information.

+• Nebraska Math Instructional Shifts, Practices, and Materials.
 Nebraska educators developed this resource to support district adoption teams and mathematics educators in better understanding the shifts and look-fors in instructional materials.
-Use it as part of your professional development and step 3 of the materials selection process
+Use it as part of your professional development and step 3 of the materials selection process.

 Instructional Practice Guide (IPG) for Math